-This dynamic doesn't just negatively us as individuals but this becomes institutionalized and systematized into slavery, corporate fraud, commodification of others.
+This dynamic doesn't just negatively us as individuals but this becomes systemitized into slavery, corporate fraud, comodofication of others.

-This is just one of the hundreds of examples of how deceitful ideas play to disordered desires that are normalized in a sinful society that have the potential to bring death, decay, and destruction into your life and into our society.
+This is just one of hundreds of examples of how deceitful ideas play to disordered desires that are normalized in a sinful society that have the potential to bring decay and destruction into your life and into our society.

 I'll give you another example, from my life.
-I am 38, squarely in mid-life and I feel it.
+I am 37, squarely in mid-life and I feel it.
 I do basically the same things every day.
-That's why when I see some of you and you ask "what's new?"
-I just say "oh no, I don't do new things.
-That's not where I'm at in life."
 I have 3 very little children who need me or their mom at all times.
 Every day that I don't have a midlife crisis, I count as a win.

-And there is a deceitful idea that creeps into my mind as the day winds down.
+There is a deceitful idea that creeps into my mind as the day winds down.
 If I will hurry up and get my kids in bed, then I can finally relax, veg out on the couch, watch tv.
-And that deceitful idea attaches a disordered desire for comfort and escape ahead of my desire to nurture my kids' hearts through bedtime routines.
+And that deceitful idea attaches a disordered desire for comfort and escape ahead of my desire to nurture my kids hearts through bedtime routines.

-The world makes this entirely normal...entertainment is a billions of dollars industry, everyone will be talking about that show tomorrow or at some point and I don't want to be the one loser who doesn't know what they are talking about.
+The world makes this entirely normal, if not seem as a positive...entertainment is a billions of dollars industry, everyone will be talking about that show tomorrow or at some point and I don't want to be the one loser who doesn't know what they are talking about.